Loading...

 Rajiv Eipe is an animator and an illustrator of picture books and comics.
 He studied Painting at J J School of Art, Bombay, after which he moved to studying Animation and Film Design at the National Institute of Design, Ahmedabad.
 He has worked on children’s books with various publishers and has animated short films for television, film and streaming platforms.
 In 2020, he received the Big Little Book Award, awarded by the Parag Initiative of Tata Trusts, for his significant contribution to children’s literature in India through illustrations.
 Some of his picture books include Dugga, Hello Sun, Ammachi’s Amazing Machines, and the Maithili and the Minotaur comic book series with C G Salamander.
 He lives in Bangalore with his partner, two cats and a dog.

 Yashodara enjoys sharing books with children of all ages and backgrounds.
 For a decade she anchored the ‘Open Library’ at Centre for Learning, Bangalore.
-She has taught English as a second language to children in formal and informal learning spaces.
-Along with colleagues at Kalpavriksh, she created nature activities for classrooms for two site-specific environment education projects based in Ladakh and BRT Wildlife Sanctuary.
-Yashodara ran the Campus Book Store at Indian Institute of Science, also apprenticed in a public library in Bangalore decades ago.
-She enjoys doing handwork and origami with children.
+She has taught English as a second language in schools and informal learning spaces.
+She has created site-specific nature activities for classrooms set in BRT Sanctuary and Ladakh with the Kalpavriksh education team.
+Once upon a time, Yashodara ran the Campus Book Store at the Indian Institute of Science and also apprenticed at a public library in Bangalore.
+More recently, she has been helping school libraries sort, re-classify and enrich their book collections.

 Yashodara enjoys sharing books with children of all ages and backgrounds.
 For a decade she anchored the ‘Open Library’ at Centre for Learning, Bangalore.
-She has taught English as a second language to children in formal and informal learning spaces.
-Along with colleagues at Kalpavriksh, she created nature activities for classrooms for two site-specific environment education projects based in Ladakh and BRT Wildlife Sanctuary.
-Yashodara ran the Campus Book Store at Indian Institute of Science, also apprenticed in a public library in Bangalore decades ago.
-She enjoys doing handwork and origami with children.
+She has taught English as a second language in schools and informal learning spaces.
+She has created site-specific nature activities for classrooms set in BRT Sanctuary and Ladakh with the Kalpavriksh education team.
+Once upon a time, Yashodara ran the Campus Book Store at the Indian Institute of Science and also apprenticed at a public library in Bangalore.
+More recently, she has been helping school libraries sort, re-classify and enrich their book collections.